-The Union and the State mutually desire that staffing levels in State institutions are sufficient to ensure safe, high quality, effective delivery of institutional services, and desire as well that staffing levels in non-institutional State Agencies are sufficient to ensure timely, high quality, effective provision of services to the public.
+The Union and the State mutually desire that staffing levels in State institutions are sufficient to ensure safe, high quality, effective delivery of institutional services, and desire as well that staffing levels in noninstitutional State Agencies are sufficient to ensure timely, high quality, effective provision of services to the public.

-ARTICLE 13 - WORK WEEK, SCHEDULES AND OVERTIME

-13.01 - Standard Work Week
+ARTICLE 13 - WORK WEEK, SCHEDULES AND OVERTIME 13.01 - Standard Work Week meal periods, consisting of five (5) consecutive work days followed by two (2) consecutive days off.

-The standard work week for full-time employees covered by this Agreement shall be forty (40) hours, exclusive of the time allotted for meal periods, consisting of five (5) consecutive work days followed by two (2) consecutive days off.
+The standard work week for full-time employees covered by this Agreement shall be forty (40) hours, exclusive of the time allotted for